 Young people who commenced an apprenticeship/traineeship

-Onkaparinga had the highest number of apprenticeships or traineeships in metropolitan Adelaide.
-The region with the highest number of apprenticeships or traineeships in country South Australia was the Limestone coast (402).
+Onkaparinga in metropolitan Adelaide had the highest number of apprenticeships or traineeships in 2018 (466).
+The country South Australia region with the highest number of apprenticeships or traineeships was the Limestone coast (372).

 Young people who have a driver’s licence